{{org_field_logo}}

 2.1 Governance and Leadership

-Governance and leadership in infection control are essential to ensuring a safe and hygienic care environment for service users, staff, and visitors.
+Governance and leadership in infection control are essential to maintaining a safe and hygienic care environment for service users, staff, and visitors.
+Key roles and responsibilities include:

 2.2 Infection Prevention Systems

-A comprehensive infection prevention system is in place to minimise the risk of infection transmission in Supported Living settings.
-This includes risk assessments, daily hygiene practices, and an incident reporting system.
+A comprehensive infection prevention system is in place to minimize the risk of infection transmission in Supported Living settings.
+This includes upfront risk assessments, daily hygiene practices, and an incident reporting system.

 Risk Assessment Process